-Critical Thinking: The student analyzes, evaluates, and, if necessary, challenges the validity of ideas, principles, or data in order to develop informed opinions, probable predictions, or defensible conclusions.

-Scientific and Mathematical Literacy: The student properly identifies and applies scientific or mathematical principles and methods.
+- Critical Thinking: The student analyzes, evaluates, and, if necessary, challenges the validity of ideas, principles, or data in order to develop informed opinions, probable predictions, or defensible conclusions. - Information Literacy: The student effectively locates, evaluates, and applies information from a variety of sources. - Scientific and Mathematical Literacy: The student properly identifies and applies scientific or mathematical principles and methods.